-We’re taking some time off between Series 7 and Series 8, so here are eight more things we like to fill the miscellaneous esoterica-shaped hole in your heart.
+We’re taking some time off between Series 7 and Series 8, so here are eight more things to fill the miscellaneous esoterica-shaped hole in your heart.
 Will we ever run out of things to like?
 Probably not!

 Here at Warren #777 we firmly believe that Boggle is the best word game (sorry Scrabble), so of course we also love any podcast that dares to use a Boggle board for its logo.
 It helps that host Helen Zaltzman is also producing great episodes diving into the linguistic origins of terms like “SOS” and “misogynoir.”